(1969)

 - [27]COLLIN COLSHER: Detective Comics #267 is a Golden Age (published in May 1959).
 However, ‘tec #267 is non-canon on the Golden Age timeline because it both refers to Bruce as a socialite and refers to Batman going on patrol.
 At this point on Earth-2, Bruce is happily married and semi-retired from crime-fighting.
 Thus, ‘tec #267 is canon only on Earth-1, hence its migration and placement here.↩

 - [28]COLLIN COLSHER: The 5th Dimension, also known as Zrfff, is a magickal realm that is home to powerful djinns, elementals, and imps.
 Notable residents are Bat-Mite, Mr. Mxyzptlk, and Yz.
 (Note that World’s Finest Comics #152 establishes that Bat-Mite is not from the 5th Dimension, but later continuities will strongly imply that he is from the 5th Dimension.
 Since Bat-Mite and Mxyzptlk are intrinsically linked, it only makes sense that they both come from the same place, so I’ve treated them both as 5th Dimensional beings on my Silver/Bronze Age chronology.)
-According to superstring theory, the 5th Dimension—being the next dimensional layer beyond the 4th Dimension of time—is basically an expression for derived physical quantity in terms of alternate reality.
+According to superstring theory, the 5th Dimension—being the next dimensional layer beyond the 4th Dimension of time and 3rd Dimension in which we exist—is basically an expression for derived physical quantity in terms of alternate reality.
 It is, in essence, a fundamental underlying concept of multiverse theory.
 Superstring theory, multiverse theory, and M theory state that the macroscopic world has three spatial dimensions, a 4th Dimension of time, and six other imperceptible (possibly microscopic) quantum dimensions, plus an 11th Dimension at the definitively microscopic scale.
 (There are likely even more unknown dimensions.)
-The fictive world of the DCU plays with superstring theory, treating the insensible quantum dimensions (those beyond time) as the most out-there magickal sci-fi alternate realities possible.↩
+The fictive world of the DCU plays with superstring theory, treating the insensible quantum dimensions (those beyond time) as the most out-there magickal sci-fi alternate realities possible.
+The DCU’s multi-multiverse is a mix of dimensional branes (alternate dimensions) and Many-Worlds bubbles (parallel universes).
+Unlike in real science, where dimensionality and alternate universes are wholly separate incompatible concepts (the former representing spatial position and the latter representing physical realities), in the fictive DCU, they both basically represent physical realities.
+Because virtually all of the universes in the DCU exist on the 3rd Dimensional brane, it stands to reason that other dimensions (including the 5th Dimension) could have multiple (or even infinite) universes within them.↩

 - [29]COLLIN COLSHER: World’s Finest Comics #101 is a Golden Age issue (published in May 1959).
 However, WFC #101 is non-canon on the Golden Age timeline because it ignores Lois Lane’s marriage to Clark Kent on Earth-2.
 WFC #101 is only canon on Earth-1, hence its migration and placement here.↩